Oil Seal G10 - Order here at Oil-Seal Stocks!

 The G10 rotary shaft seal is made of a ribbed elastomer OD, a steel reinforcement ring and a flexible spring-loaded sealing lip.
 Together they form a sealing solution which is effective against leakage without compromising on durability or rotational performance.
 The sealing lip maintains in steady contact with the shaft, which creates a controlled oil film that minimizes both friction and wear.
 Due to this design of the oil seal G10 the sealing pressure stays maintained, even at temperature fluctuations or wear.

 The ribbed outer shell plays a crucial role in installation and sealing.
-It adapts to surface irregularities and enhance grip within the housing, making the seal ideal for split housings or components made from aluminium or other materials prone to thermal expansion.
+It adapts to surface irregularities and enhance grip within the housing, making the seal ideal for split housings or components made from aluminum or other materials prone to thermal expansion.
 The steel core of the G10 oil seal gives the construction the stability that it needs for an effective sealing without losing flexibility, even in challenging conditions.

 Oil Seal G10 - Rotary shaft seal with a ribbed outer diameter and a spring-loaded sealing lip